IBM/ibm-common-service-operator/hack/keycloak-themes/README.md

 See https://www.keycloak.org/docs/latest/server_development/index.html#_themes

+**The style files are cached, so if you update the them, remember to update the style file name and the `styles` property in `theme.properties`.**
+For example, for CS 4.6:
+theme/cloudpak/login/resources/css/styles460.css
+theme/cloudpak/login/theme.properies styles=css/styles460.css

 ## Testing

 Easiest way to play with it is to mount it into a local keycloak dev container.